Jacky161/magpieCTF-2025-Writeups/Forensics/Deed of Desperation/README.md

 ![ExifTool Output](img/exiftool.png)

 Aha!
 The comment field reveals a suspicious encoded string.
-I've seen enough Base64 to know it when I see it.
-We can throw that into a Base64 decoder to reveal the string ```F0rS4l3!2025```.
+I've seen enough base64 to know it when I see it.
+We can throw that into a base64 decoder to reveal the string ```F0rS4l3!2025```.
 Trying ```magpieCTF{F0rS4l3!2025}``` as the flag wouldn't work though, as much as I wish it did.

-After a bit of head banging and a revisit later, we eventually ended up discovering an [online steganography decoder](https://futureboy.us/stegano/decinput.html).
+After a bit of head banging and revisiting the challenge later, we eventually ended up discovering an [online steganography decoder](https://futureboy.us/stegano/decinput.html).
 Putting in the image with no password ended up revealing a zip file hidden within the image!
 This online decoder seems to just use steghide behind the scenes so we could have used that instead.

 Opening the zip file reveals two files hidden within. flag.txt and form.pdf.
 Unfortunately, they're encrypted behind a password.
 Trying the comment we found earlier as the password didn't work so we still have some work to do.

 Fortunately for us, there are many vulnerabilities in certain kinds of encrypted zip files.
-We can inspect the properties of flag.txt inside NanaZip to reveal what compression and encryption methods were used.
+We can inspect the properties of flag.txt inside Nanazip (fork of 7zip that I use) to reveal what compression and encryption methods were used.

 ![flag.txt properties](img/NanaZip_flagTXT_Properties.png)

 We can see the file was compressed with the ZipCrypto encryption method and compressed using the Store method.
 ZipCrypto is an old zip encryption algorithm that can be vulnerable to plaintext attacks.
 As long as we know at least 11 bytes of the plaintext in that file and the file wasn't compressed (i.e. Store method was used) we can try to crack the keys!

 Since we'd imagine this file should contain the flag, we know that it should start with ```magpieCTF{```.
 You might notice though that this isn't quite enough yet as this is only 10 bytes.
 However, we also know that the last character of the file most likely is a ```}``` which gives us 11 bytes.
 We can eek out another byte by knowing that most Linux text editors will always terminate a textfile with an extra newline character at the end of the file.
-Windows editors like notepad don't do this.
+Windows editors such as notepad don't usually do this.
 So we have 12 bytes total.
 Perfect.

 We can use a fun tool named [bkcrack](https://github.com/kimci86/bkcrack) to crack the zip open.
 Here's the command we used: